shannah98/appdensitycalculation/README.md

 Output: pdf_document
 ---

-# Finding the Top Five Barangays in the Philippines with the Highest Population Density using R and dplyr package
+# FInding the Top Five Barangays in the Philippines with the Highest Population Density using R and dplyr package
-*To calculate the population density of every barangay in the Philippines, we wrote the following code with the following explanation:*
+To calculate the population density of every barangay in the Philippines, we wrote the following code with the following explanation:

-## Loading the dplyr package
+## Loading the dplyr library
 First, we load the dplyr package which we would use in the entire process.

 ```{r dplyr}